factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/types/aggregates.md

 Even if all these steps are carefully tuned, there is network and lots of message passing involved, so that it will take some time.

-In high throughput situations, you might also realize that you don't need full consistency on a particular aggregate and would be fine with a change on that aggregate arriving with some latency.
+In high throughput situations, you might also find yourself in a situation where you _don't need strict_ consistency on a particular aggregate and can accept a change on that aggregate arriving with some latency.
 This is where aggregate caches can help.

 An aggregate cache is a local cache of aggregate instances that Factus will maintain for you.
 When you request an aggregate via find/fetch, Factus will first check the cache if there is a "fresh enough" instance of